Steven Nekhaila: LNC Chair

 Following the election of Donald Trump in the 2024 United States presidential election, Angela McArdle suddenly resigned on January 24, 2025, after being credited with Trump's decision to pardon Ross Ulbricht.
-McArdle, who was highly controversial for her efforts to dehumanize her internal opponents in the party, as well as potentially funneling tens of thousands of dollars from campaigns to her family, endorsed Michael Heise who was also backed by the Mises Caucus which has had absolute control over the party since their takeover in 2022.
+McArdle, whose tenure was controversial over battles with internal opponents in the party and allegations of $45,000 in payments to a company owned by her domestic partner, endorsed Michael Heise, who was also backed by the Mises Caucus since its takeover over the national committee in 2022.
 Over a Zoom call, the Libertarian National Committee voted 9-6 to name Nekhaila as the new chairman instead of Heise.

 Although Nekhaila supported the pardon of Ulbricht, he warned of further creeping influence of the Republican party over the Libertarians, and denounced Trump over his treatment of Thomas Massie.
 One of Nekhaila's first acts was to denounce Donald Trump and his proposals to annex Gaza stating that it not only violates international law, but also the fundamental rights and dignity of the Palestinian people, while also denouncing the "Israeli lobby" as being in conflict with party's principles of liberty and non-interventionism.

 On February 28, 2025, Nekhaila gave an interview on the Ladies Love Politics podcast where he denounced descriptions of the Mises victory in the 2022 as a "takeover", saying it was a natural cycle of internal party politics.
-He also stated that the Libertarian party, especially due to the leadership of his predecessor, is faced with a dilemma of either being absorbed into the "MAGA Movement" and the Republican party, or remaining a distinct third party.
+He also stated that the Libertarian Party, especially due to the leadership of his predecessor, is faced with a dilemma of either being absorbed into the "MAGA Movement" and the Republican Party, or remaining a distinct third party.
 Nekhaila argued that the party rank and file must "remember" that they are Libertarians, a distinct third-party and not Republicans or Democrats, and that politicians like Trump "fall short" and that the few token concessions he's given to Libertarians "doesn't translate to real power."
 He also outlined his strategy for the party to return to mass fielding of candidates, hoping to stand at least 500 candidates across the country in 2026 and 2028 for major elected offices and to reverse the party's electoral decline since Gary Johnson's 2016 campaign imploded, namely to get Libertarians in state legislatures and play a role in state-politics.